canonical/ceph-containers/HACKING.md

 ## Automated local deployments using cephadm and LXD

-We also provide a [python3 script](test/deploy.py) which can deploy a single node ceph cluster for you to tinker with using our image, cephadm and lxd.
+We also provide a [python3 script](test/deploy.py) which can deploy a single node Ceph cluster for you to tinker with using our image, cephadm, and LXD.
 For this to work the host should have lxd snap installed and initialised.

 ```